 Body comparison: Panasonic GH2 vs GM1

 An illustration of the physical size and weight of the Panasonic GH2 and the Panasonic GM1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (51 percent) than the Panasonic GH2.
 Moreover, the GM1 is substantially lighter (54 percent) than the GH2.
 In this context, it is worth noting that neither the GH2 nor the GM1 are weather-sealed.